Swimmer's alert: Hazelwood Pondage has been temporarily closed

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your

-experiences after visiting, and any changes in swimming conditions.
+experiences if you swam here prior to the closure.
 I received a range of great questions leading up to the

 power plant closure, which I responded to and published, but have since removed given that closure has now occurred.